MrRichDean/DeanAndDaughtersStore/README.md

 This should create the db.
 Go to your new DeanAndDaughtersLtd db and open up a new query windown.
 Copy the script within the SQL Scripts folder named "Create Database Table.sql" and run this query.
-Your book
+The "Books" table should now be present along with the sample data provided.

 API
+- To be run in debug mode
 - Once you have cloned the repo, please go to C:\*YourGitHubRoot*\DeanAndDaughtersStore\Store.Api and run the Store.sln
 - To run the code, ensure all nuget packages have been correctly updated
 - Build the solution